mattermost/docs/source/developer/fx-guidelines.rst

 Menu items
 ----------

 Items in a menu should be grouped together based on the category they belong to.
-Items per category however should not exceed 5 for the app and 7 for system console.
+Items per category however should not exceed five, with the execption of seven for the System Console.

 **Example:**